-Vivek Singh is the Executive Chef and CEO of four restaurants – The Cinnamon Club, Cinnamon Kitchen, Cinnamon Soho and Cinnamon Bazaar.
+Vivek Singh is the Executive Chef and CEO of five restaurants – The Cinnamon Club, Cinnamon Kitchen, Cinnamon Soho, Cinnamon Bazaar and Cinnamon Kitchen Oxford.

 With exquisite food at the top of its genre and a stunning site in the heart of Westminster, The Cinnamon Club is a landmark London restaurant with real wow factor.

 Since first opening its doors in 2001 at the old Westminster Library, The Cinnamon Club has been redefining the expectations of Indian cooking.
 Encompassing the varying flavours and assorted ingredients of different regions, dishes are immaculately presented and designed to reflect the culinary traditions and depths of Indian cooking.
 With a commitment to using only the freshest, most seasonal ingredients and spices, The Cinnamon Club is widely regarded as one of the finest Indian restaurants in the world.

 Rather fittingly located in the historic East India Company spice warehouses, now transformed into the Devonshire Square development, Cinnamon Kitchen serves modern Indian cuisine inspired by the same ethos of the highly-acclaimed Cinnamon Club but in a more relaxed and informal setting.

 The restaurant also boasts its own dedicated cocktail bar, Anise, a smart neon-lit late night spot offering a range of unique spicy cocktails and dancing long into the night.

 Inspired from the spirit of Cinnamon Soho that launched in 2012 just a stone’s throw from the cobbles of Carnaby Street, Joho Soho is Cinnamon’s happy-go-lucky style mobile eatery.
 Joho Soho carries a “whatever happens, happens”, relaxed and positive style of life.